Skip to main content

 Takeshi Fukushima

-Takeshi Fukushima is a Program Coordinator for the CERC Program, responsible for handling the administration of the teams’ operations and creating content for CERC’s communication platforms.
-A graduate from Concordia University with an undergraduate degree in Creative Writing and a minor in Professional Writing, he has previously done organizational and financial work for theatre companies such as ACT!
-Montreal and Autodidacts' Concordia Theatre, as well as music management companies such as Envision Management & Production.
+Takeshi Fukushima is the Program Coordinator for the CERC Program, responsible for handling the administration of the teams’ operations.
+A graduate from Concordia University with an undergraduate degree in Creative Writing and a minor in Professional Writing, he has previously done organizational and financial work for organizations such as Autodidacts’ Concordia Theatre and Envision Management & Production, has been a French-English translator for CANN Forecast, and has been a community archivist with the Japanese-Canadian Cultural Centre of Montreal.

 LinkedIn